-- Generic drugs: a \$10 Copayment for up to a 100-day supply - Brand-name and specialty drugs: a \$20 Copayment for up to a 100-day supply - Injectable Part D vaccines: no charge - Emergency contraceptive pills: no charge - The following insulin-administration devices at a \$10 Copayment for up to a 100-day supply: needles, syringes, alcohol swabs, and gauze
+- Generic drugs: a \$10 Copayment for up to a 100day supply - Brand-name and specialty drugs: a \$20 Copayment for up to a 100-day supply - Injectable Part D vaccines: no charge - Emergency contraceptive pills: no charge - The following insulin-administration devices at a \$10 Copayment for up to a 100-day supply: needles, syringes, alcohol swabs, and gauze

 Catastrophic Coverage Stage.
 All Medicare prescription drug plans include catastrophic coverage for people with high drug costs.
-In order to qualify for catastrophic coverage, you must spend \$7,400 out-of-pocket during 2023.
-When the total amount you have paid for your Cost Share reaches \$7,400, you will pay the following for the remainder of 2023:
+In order to qualify for catastrophic coverage, you must spend \$8,000 out-ofpocket during 2024.
+When the total amount you have paid for your Cost Share reaches \$8,000, you pay nothing for covered Part D drugs the remainder of the calendar year.